Hamilton cycles in dense vertex-transitive graphs: Algorithmic aspects

 We now discuss the algorithmic versions of the steps above, thus providing a proof of Theorem~\ref{thm:algo}.

 For step~(A) observe that in the proof of Theorem~\ref{lem:goodIslands} it was crucial to be able to tell whether a graph is robustly connected.
 However, the obvious algorithm for testing robust connectivity requires exponentially many steps.
 We can overcome this obstacle with the help of codeg-graphs.
-We claim that there is a partition $V_1,\ldots,V_r$ satisfying the conclusion of Thoerem~\ref{lem:goodIslands} and moreover each $V_i$ is a union of components of the $(19\alpha^2 n/20)$-codeg graph $F$ of $G$.
-To see this consider the construction of the $V_1,\ldots,V_r$ as given by Lemma~\ref{lem:goodIslands-robust}.
-At step $i$, if $G_i$ is not $(\alpha_i^4 n_i/40)$-robust, then we partition $G_i$ into its $(\alpha_i^4 n_i/40)$-islands.
+We claim that there is a partition $V_1\dcup \ldots\dcup V_r$ satisfying the conclusion of Theorem~\ref{lem:goodIslands} and moreover each $V_i$ is a union of components of the $(19\alpha^2 n/20)$-codeg graph $F$ of $G$.
+To see this consider the construction of the partition $V_1\dcup\ldots\dcup V_r$ as given by Lemma~\ref{lem:goodIslands-robust}.
+Using the notation of the proof of Lemma~\ref{lem:goodIslands-robust}, at step $i$, if $G_i$ is not $(\alpha_i^4 n_i/40)$-robust, then we partition $G_i$ into its $(\alpha_i^4 n_i/40)$-islands.
 By Lemma~\ref{lem:robustlyadjacent}\ref{it:RA2}, every vertex has at most $r_i \alpha_i^4 n_i/40 \leqslant \alpha_i^2 n_i/20$ neighbours outside its island.
-In particular, every vertex will have at most
+Therefore, every vertex will have at most

 neighbours outside its continent.
 In particular, any two vertices which are neighbours in the $(19\alpha^2 n/20)$-codeg graph $F$ must belong to the same continent.
 There is an efficient way to construct $F$ and moreover by Lemma~\ref{lem:robustlyadjacent}\ref{it:N1} every component of $F$ has minimum degree at least $\alpha^2 n/20$ and so $F$ has at most $20/\alpha^2$ components.
 In particular, we can construct a bounded number of partitions (depending only on $\alpha$ and not on $n$) of the vertex set of $G$ by grouping the components of $F$ in all possible ways.
 At least one of these partitions satisfies the conclusion of Theorem~\ref{lem:goodIslands}.
 From now on the algorithm will work on all these possible partitions concurrently.
 We will show that for the partition that satisfies the conclusion of Theorem~\ref{lem:goodIslands} it will only take polynomially many steps to construct a Hamilton cycle.
 Note that it might happen that some of the partitions do not satisfy the conclusion of Theorem~\ref{lem:goodIslands}; the algorithm is not required to produce a Hamilton cycle for these partitions as we only have to produce one Hamilton cycle.